Allen proud of 'character' after edging out Trump

 "I felt really good at 8-4, probably the only time this week that I have felt good," said Allen.

-"Then I missed one or two half chances and Judd got in a run.
+"Then I missed one or two half-chances and Judd got in a run.
 He is hard to stop when he is on one of those runs as his safety improved as well, which I felt like I was getting on top of in the early parts.

 "These things are never easy and while it would have been nice to finish it in one go in the last frame, just to get over the line in the last frame after being so far ahead just shows the strength and character I've got."